Updated for North 7 on December 24, 2019

 If you play with disasters on, fire can hit your town with a higher chance than in vanilla Banished.
 Build wells early and close to houses or barns to stop fire spreading when it happens.

-Look for small yellow spots in your mini map and collect gold nuggets from the river banks.
+Search for gold nuggets at streams and river banks.
 It gives you a nice seed money to pay the first merchants for a boatload of food and equipment.

-Scientifically proven by Nilla and really relevant in an Ironman adventure.
+Scientifically proven by Nilla and really relevant.
 Master the Banished happiness system with markets, wells, chapels and horns of ale. ➜ How-To Happiness

 If your people still starve and freeze to death after all these points, don’t give up!
-A chapel will attract new volunteers for you, if at least one last man is holding the fort.
+A thingstead or village hall will attract new volunteers for you, if at least one last man is holding the fort.